beakerandjake/sicp/README.md

 # sicp
-sicp exercises and source code
+Source code and exercises from "Structure and Interpretation of Computer Programs"